TheRetroMike/groestlcoin/doc/init.md

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the bitcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so.
+Directories are given a permission of 710, giving the groestlcoin group access to files under it _if_ the files themselves give permission to the groestlcoin group to do so.
 This does not allow for the listing of files under the directory.

 NOTE: It is not currently possible to override `datadir` in